patrickguenther/typo3_template_engine_smarty/Documentation/templating/index.rst

 Templating
 ==========

 One powerful aspect of Smarty is, that it is easily extensible with modifier, function and blockfunction plugins and resource handlers.

-Feel free to add your own Smarty plugins to the TYPO3_CONF_VARS-Array to either of the following
+Feel free to add your own Smarty plugins to the TYPO3_CONF_VARS-Array to either of the following array keys in your localconf.php:

 .. code-block:: php